Tania Long: Later life

-In late 1969, Tania began her second career (which lasted for ten years), as the publicist for the Music Department of the National Arts Centre in Ottawa.
+In late 1969, Tania began her second career (which lasted for ten years) as the publicist for the Music Department of the National Arts Centre in Ottawa.

-Tania's mother, had come a long way from Tambov, Russia.
-She had come to Canada via Berlin, Brittany and Connecticut and, just a few days short of her 94th birthday, fell ill with pneumonia and died on March 29, 1978.
-Tania suffered personal tragedy again in 1981 when her son Robert Gray died at the age of forty-six.
+Tania's mother had come to Canada via Berlin, Brittany, and Connecticut and, just a few days short of her 94th birthday, fell ill with pneumonia and died on March 29, 1978.
+In 1981, Tania's son, Robert Gray, died at the age of 46.
 Although he had been married, he had no children.

-For several years she made annual visits to New York and Paris, home of her Aunt Vera and cousin Tatiana.
-And having visited Wisconsin in the late 1980s, she had occasion to meet several of her Long cousins, one (Theron D. Long) of whom she said resembled her father.

 Tania died on September 4, 1998.